-This is confirmed in Figure~\ref{fig:expLossGradients_stripplot_HMC}, where we provide a systematic analysis of the aggregated gradient convergence properties on $1$k test images for MNIST and Fashion-MNIST.
-Each dot shown in the plots represents a component of the expected loss gradient from each one of the images, for a total of $784$k points used to visually approximate the empirical distribution of the component-wise expected loss gradient.
-For both HMC and VI the magnitude of the gradient components drops as the number of samples increases, and tends to stabilize around zero already with 100 samples drawn from the posterior distribution, suggesting that the conditions laid down in Theorem \ref{thm:main} are approximately met by the BNN analysed here.
+Figure~\ref{fig:gradient-heatmaps} investigates the behaviour of the component-wise expectation of the loss gradient as more samples from the posterior distribution are incorporated into the BNN predictive distribution.
+We observe that as the number of samples taken from the posterior distribution of $\mathbf{w}$ increases, all the components of the gradient decrease in absolute value.
+Notice that the gradients of the individual NNs (that is those with just one sampled weight vector), are markedly larger.
+This is also confirmed in Figure~\ref{fig:expLossGradients_stripplot_HMC}, where we provide a systematic analysis of the aggregated gradient convergence properties on $250$ test images for MNIST and Fashion MNIST. {We plot the decrease in the maximum gradient magnitude (with shaded error regions corresponding to the square root of the variance) as we increase the number of samples used to approximate the input gradient.} We observe that for both HMC and VI the magnitude of the gradient components drops as the number of samples increases.
 Notice that the gradients computed on HMC trained networks drops more quickly and towards a smaller value compared to VI trained networks.
 This is in accordance to what is discussed in Section \ref{sec:limitations}, as VI introduces additional approximations in the Bayesian posterior computation.